rajesh15mhatre/AWS/AWS_10_Route_53.md

   - Provide your custom record ID (any name)
   - Click on Add records and follow the same steps for next EC2 ip
   - we can create multiple records for different EC2
-  - Create record
+  - Click button Create record

- ## 110. Routing Policy - Health checks
+## 111. Route 53 - Health Checks
+- Overview
-- HTTP Health Checks are only for **public resources**
+  - HTTP Health Checks are only for public resources
   - Health Check => Automated DNS Failover:
     1. Health checks that monitor an endpoint (application, server, other AWS resource)
     2. Health checks that monitor other health checks (Calculated Health Checks)
-  3. Health checks that monitor CloudWatch Alarms (full control !!) – e.g., throttles of DynamoDB, alarms on RDS, custom metrics,… (helpful for private resources)
+    3. Health checks that monitor CloudWatch Alarms (full control !!) – e.g., throttles of DynamoDB, alarms on RDS, custom metrics, … (helpful for private resources)
   - Health Checks are integrated with CW metrics
-- Health Checks – Monitor an Endpoint
+- Health CHceks - Monitor an EndPoint
-  - About 15 global health checkers will check the endpoint health
+  - **About 15 global health checkers will check the endpoint health**
     - Healthy/Unhealthy Threshold – 3 (default)
     - Interval – 30 sec (can set to 10 sec – higher cost)
-    - Supported protocol: HTTP, HTTPS, and TCP
+    - Supported protocol: HTTP, HTTPS and TCP
-    - If > 18% of health checkers report the endpoint is healthy, Route 53 considers it **Healthy**.
+    - If > 18% of health checkers report the endpoint is **healthy**, Route 53 considers it Healthy.
 Otherwise, it’s **Unhealthy**
     - Ability to choose which locations you want Route 53 to use
   - Health Checks pass only when the endpoint responds with the 2xx and 3xx status codes
-  - Health Checks can be set up to pass/fail based on the text in the first **5120 bytes** of the response
+  - Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response
-  - Configure your router/firewall to allow incoming requests from Route 53 Health Checkers
+  - Configure you router/firewall to allow incoming requests from Route 53 Health Checkers
 - Route 53 – Calculated Health Checks
-   - Combine the results of multiple Health Checks into a single Health Check
+  - - Combine the results of multiple Health Checks into a single Health Check
   - You can use **OR, AND, or NOT**
   - Can monitor up to 256 Child Health Checks
   - Specify how many of the health checks need to pass to make the parent pass